Onyx & Crystal Art Deco Bar Brooch

 Mark is unreadable

-Rectangular, faceted onyx-glass and crystal stones with faceted onyx-glass triangles on the ends form this cut-out Art Deco bar brooch.
-The pattern creates a checkered effect.
-The stones are all open-back, and the workmanship is superb.
-This piece closes with a trombone clasp, which makes me think the brooch is European in origin.
-I think the setting is sterling silver, but the mark is unreadable.
-Scroll down to see Art Deco earrings and bracelets that coordinate beautifully with this brooch.
-Black-and-white never goes out of style!
+This Art Deco bar brooch is formed from faceted, rectangular onyx-glass and crystal stones.
+Each end has a faceted, onyx-glass triangle.
+The silver-tone metal setting has cut-outs, creating a checkered pattern with the stones.
+They are all open-back, and the workmanship is superb.
+The trombone clasp and unusual design make me think this brooch is European in origin.
+I also think the setting is sterling silver, but the mark is unreadable.
+Scroll down to see Art Deco earrings and bracelets that coordinate beautifully with this jewel.
+Black-and-white, so popular in the Twenties, never goes out of style!